COVID-19 pandemic in the Republic of Ireland

 In October 2020, another statewide lockdown was imposed following a surge in cases, excluding schools.

-In early December 2020, Ireland's infection rate was the lowest in the EU, and restrictions were eased.
-There was another surge in late December, and on Christmas Eve, another statewide lockdown was imposed.
+There was another surge in late December 2020, and on Christmas Eve, another statewide lockdown was imposed.
 This was soon tightened to include schools, and was one of the strictest in the world.
 The vaccination programme began on 29 December, and has been praised as one of the most successful rollouts in the world.

 In February 2021, the government imposed testing and quarantine rules on incoming travellers for the first time.
 Infections fell sharply, and schools re-opened in March.
 The lockdown was gradually lifted from May, but unlike most of Europe, indoor hospitality remained shut.
 Infections rose again in July due to the Delta variant but there were fewer deaths.
 Indoor hospitality reopened under strict rules, while vaccinations sped up.
 Despite Ireland's high vaccination rate, there was another surge in late 2021 due to the Omicron variant, with record-breaking cases being reported.
 Proof of vaccination or non-infection became mandatory to enter most indoor venues, but the government imposed another curfew on indoor hospitality from 20 December.
 Cases fell sharply, and the majority of restrictions, including mandatory mask wearing and social distancing, were eased in January and February 2022.

 As well as the major strain on Ireland's healthcare service, the pandemic measures severely damaged Ireland's economy, disrupted education and had far-reaching impacts on society, including politics, religion, crime, the arts and sports.
+In May 2023, it was announced by the Director-General of the World Health Organization that COVID-19 was no longer a public health emergency of international concern.
+In September 2023, in response to lessons learned from the COVID-19 pandemic, the Irish government approved the establishment of a new health agency focused on infectious diseases, pandemic preparedness, and other emerging public health threats, based on recommendations from the Public Health Reform Expert Advisory Group.